2017 Nav-X Challenge @ Dinkey Creek

 Results from this event count toward the NAV-X Challenge Series Championship.

 This event is free to participants.
 We will, however, ask participants to contribute toward the Saturday night dinner (instructions during the online registration process).
+Registration closes end of day Wednesday July 19th at midnight.

 What to Bring